-Within the total approved budget $\pounds 2.262$ million was provided to meet the cost of the Office of the Police and Crime Commissioner which includes the Commissioner's Community Fund.
+An approved budget of £2.262 million was provided to meet the cost of the Office of the Police and Crime Commissioner, which includes the Commissioner's Community Fund.
 The Fund is used to make valuable contributions to local charity, voluntary, social enterprises and community groups in Northumberland and Tyne and Wear, supporting Police and Crime Plan objectives.
-The outturn position is $\pounds 1.493$ million, an underspend of $\pounds 0.769$ million.
-Of the underspend, $\pounds 0.300$ million has been set aside as an earmarked reserve as at 31 March 2017 to fund vital work tackling domestic violence, which will include the work of Health Advocates in Local Authorities during 2017/18.
+The outturn position is £1.853 million, an underspend of £0.409 million.
+Of the underspend, £0.258 million has been set aside within earmarked reserves as at 31 March 2018 to pilot additional support for victims in specialist domestic violence courts and pilot additional project support for the Local Criminal Justice Board (LCJB).

-The Capital Financing budget for 2016/17 is \pounds 8.498million comprising interest on borrowing and investments and the minimum revenue provision for repayment of borrowing.
-The outturn position is \pounds 7.380million reflecting an underspend of \pounds 1.118million which is mainly attributable to interest on borrowing.
+The Capital Financing budget for 2017/18 is \pounds 7.338 million, comprising interest on borrowing and investments, and the minimum revenue provision for repayment of borrowing.
+The outturn position is \pounds 7.173 million reflecting an underspend of \pounds 0.165 million which is mainly attributable to reduced costs of interest on borrowing.